Sobak/scrawler/docs/configuration.md

 ### Result writers
 The last piece of the puzzle is providing the class(es) responsible for saving the results.
-Since result writers are _de fact_ blocks you add them using `addResultWriter()` method.
+Since result writers are _de facto_ blocks you add them using `addResultWriter()` method.
 As the name implies you can register multiple result writers — you can write different entities each in their own way or even write single entity to multiple destinations.